humanplayer2/mkmods/misc/retrobright/README.md

 I've only used my oven.
 Denmark is short of UV light in the winter, I think.
 And I don't have a garden.

-I was a bit lazy and didn't try to save on the cream: I just drowned all the keycaps in it, pre-heated the oven, and gave them 8 hours at 55°C. No tests, no regrets.
+I was a bit lazy and didn't try to save on the cream: I just drowned all the keycaps in it, pre-heated the oven, and gave them ~8 hours~ 10 hours at 55°C. No tests, no regrets.

 <img src="images/cream.jpg" width="512" style="display: block; margin: 0 auto"/>